odoo/documentation/applications/accounting/overview/main_concepts/in_twenty20.rst

 In particular, Twenty20's core accounting engine supports:

-* Anglo-Saxon Accounting (U.S., U.K.,, and other English-speaking
+* Anglo-Saxon Accounting (U.S., U.K., and other English-speaking
   countries including Ireland, Canada, Australia, and New Zealand) where costs of good sold are reported when products are sold/delivered.